chef-boneyard/chef-web-docs-2016/includes_rspec/includes_rspec_syntax_context.rst

        end
      end

-     context "when on Ubuntu" do
+     context 'when on Ubuntu' do
-       it "equals 2" do
+       it 'equals 2' do
          expect(1 + 1).to eq(2)
        end
      end

-     context "when on Windows" do
+     context 'when on Windows' do
-       it "equals 3" do
+       it 'equals 3' do
          expect(1 + 2).to eq(3)
        end
      end